infinityworksltd/engineering/_posts/2018-10-19-devops-conference.md

 ## Kotter's Model/Cycle

-If you want to implement change in an organisation, something we regularly do as consultant, you'll probably need this in your back pocket.
+If you want to implement change in an organisation, something we regularly do as consultants, you'll probably need this in your back pocket.
 The most important part of starting a change is to **create urgency** or a need for the change, otherwise it will be less likely to happen.

 1. Create: A need for change and urgency
 2. Build: An internal team to manage the change